top of page

 Embark on a camel trek

-Gliding atop the gentle, lumbering gait of these humped creatures offers an elevated view on the desert environment, as well as being an opportunity to immerse yourself in the traditional way of life for the desert's nomadic inhabitants.
+Atop the lumbering gait of these humped creatures offers an elevated view on the desert environment, as well as being an opportunity to immerse yourself in the traditional way of life for the desert's nomadic inhabitants.
 Camels have been integral to their existence for centuries and, in my experience, the camels in Merzouga are well looked after.
-To be sure you’re supporting an ethical operation, always read the reviews from previous guests before booking.

 Sunrise illuminates the dunes of the Sahara Desert an ochre red